wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 ## 1.1 What is Python ? <a name="1.1"></a>

 Python is a high-level programming language that has the following features:
-- It is designed to produce high quality, human-readable and maintainable code.
+- It is designed to produce high quality, human-readable and maintainable code;
-- Portable: Python is a cross-platform programming language, it can be used on Linux, Windows, macOS...
+- Portable: Python is a cross-platform programming language, it can be used on Linux, Windows, macOS...;
-- Easy to integrate code.
+- Easy to integrate code;
-- Object-Oriented programming language.
+- Object-Oriented programming language;
-- Completely Free.
+- Completely Free;
-- Highly Productive: A program written in Python is typically 2 to 4 times shorter than an equivalent C++ program.
+- Highly Productive: A program written in Python is typically 2 to 4 times shorter than an equivalent C++ program;
 - Dynamic: the source code is not compiled unlike other languages ​​like C, C++, java, but executed on the fly.
-It is called an interpreted language.
+It is called an interpreted language;

 ## 1.2 Why Python ? <a name="1.2"></a>

 This following list describes the different areas in which Python is mostly used:
 - System Administration: System administrators often need to design small programs to automate certain tasks.
-Therefore the usage of python because it is simpler and more direct.
+Therefore the usage of python because it is simpler and more direct;
-- Rapid Prototyping: [TODO]
+- Rapid Prototyping: [TODO];
-- Scientific Research: [TODO]
+- Scientific Research: [TODO];
-- Management Applications: [TODO]
+- Management Applications: [TODO];
-- Web Applications: [TODO]
+- Web Applications: [TODO].

 ## 1.3 Interpreted Language <a name="1.3"></a>